craftcms/docs/docs/4.x/extend/element-types.md

 ### Titles

-If your elements should have user-defined titles, add a static `hasTitles()` method to your element class:
+If your elements need user-defined titles, add a static `hasTitles()` method to your element class:

 ```php
 public static function hasTitles(): bool